axibase/atsd/administration/migration/README.md

 # Migrating ATSD to HBase 1.2.5

-This instruction describes how to migrate Axibase Time Series Database running on **HBase-0.94** to a version running on **HBase-1.2.5**.
+These instructions describe how to migrate an Axibase Time Series Database instance running on **HBase-0.94** to a version running on the updated **HBase-1.2.5**.

 ## Versioning